Katzenwerfer/Youtube-dl_QAI/README.md

 It should start a setup process in the first run, after that just give it a link and it will display the available formats

-(I don't recommend using this with other pages other than youtube)
+(I don't recommend using this with other pages other than youtube, but will change that later)